-During fiscal year 2022, no perquisites were provided by the Company to any NEO.
+During fiscal year 2023, minimal perquisites were provided by the Company to the NEOs.
 An item is not a perquisite if it is integrally and directly related to the performance of the executive's duties.
 An item is a perquisite if it confers a direct or indirect benefit that has a personal aspect, without regard to whether it may be provided for some business reason or for the convenience of the Company, unless it is generally available on a non-discriminatory basis to all employees.

 The Committee annually reviews the perquisites and additional benefits, if any, provided to executive officers as part of its overall review of executive compensation.
-Because no perquisite was paid to any NEO during fiscal year 2022, perquisites are not quantified in the "Summary Compensation Table" and "All Other Compensation" table below.
+Because the aggregate perquisites paid to each NEO during fiscal year 2023 did not exceed \$10,000, perquisites are not quantified in the "Summary Compensation Table" and "All Other Compensation" table below.